THE STORY OF JESUS: Psalm 39

-“Though outwardly wasting away, inwardly we are being renewed day by day.
+“Though outwardly wasting away, inwardly we are renewed day by day.
 Our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary but what is unseen is eternal.”
+We fix our eyes not on what is seen but on what is unseen, since what is seen is temporary but what is unseen is eternal.”
 (2 Corinthians 4:16-18)

 Strength for today and bright hope for tomorrow… this is how we hang on through old age!